OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 This method of defining URL schemes is commonly used for [deep linking](https://developer.android.com/training/app-links/ "Handling Android App Links") and [App links](https://developer.android.com/training/app-links/verify-site-associations "Verify Android App Links"), both being a widespread and convenient way to launch a native mobile app via a link.
 It is important to understand that these features can be programmed by a developer in a way that increases the application attack surface.

-Consider the following example of an Email application and it's deep link:
+Consider the following example of a deep link to an email application:

 ```default
 emailapp://composeEmail/to=your.boss@company.com&message=SEND%20MONEY%20TO%20HERE!&sendImmediately=true